 Where should I stay in Krakow for the first time?

-Stare Miasto is the best area to stay in Krakow for first-timers due to its close proximity to famous tourist attractions and a wide choice of accommodation.
+Stare Miasto is the best overall area to stay in Krakow for first-timers due to its close proximity to famous tourist attractions and a wide choice of accommodation.
 If you stay here, you will be located in the middle of everything.

 What are the best areas to stay in Krakow?